agk30/MonteCarloScattering/README.md

 - `ncyc = 10000000` Number of molecules to be sampled
 - `maxSpeed = 3000.0D0` Max speed for MB speed calculation
 - `scatterFraction = 0.5D0` Fraction of molecules scattering in TD or IS.
 0 for full TD, 1 for full IS

+Command line arguments may be passed in the form of:

+`-variableName='value'`

 **Important:** Folders named `Images`, `Images2` and `Images3` must be created in the root directory if you did not use `cmake` to build the program.